Take This to Heart: IVC Filter Risks and Recourse for the Injured

 Are All the Filters Affected?

 The main focus of the current lawsuit involves so-called "permanent filters," which are designed to be installed with long-term clot intervention in mind.
 Most filters on the market are considered permanent in that they can theoretically be left in place indefinitely without incident, even after any immediate threat is past.
+However, a separate type of "retrievable" filter is growing in popularity.
+These are installed with the understanding that they will be removed within a short interval.
+They are meant only to address a temporary clot-related event, if a patient is briefly unable to make use of blood-thinners.

 Among the devices receiving the closest attention are the following permanent IVC filter models from Bard and Cook:

-To say that "all" filters are affected wouldn't be accurate.
-Many types of filter are under heavy scrutiny for their capacity to malfunction, but that is not to say they are guaranteed to do so.
-Filter models continue to undergo refinement by these manufacturers, and there is a notable transition in the medical field from permanent to retrievable filters.
+To say that all filters are affected wouldn't be accurate.
+Many types of filter are under heavy scrutiny for their capacity to malfunction, but that is not to say they have or will.
+As companies work to refine and improve their filters, health care providers weigh the risks versus the benefits of using the ones currently on the market.

 Given the number of claims already filed against Bard and Cook, and the expanding client pool as other manufacturers are pulled into the fray, it is clear that the legal community feels these elements are abundantly present and highly provable.